ActivisionGameScience/ags_conda_recipes/README.rst

     conda build tweepy-2.3

-Assuming that everything built correctly there will now be a tarball in ``~/miniconda/conda-bld/linux-64/``.
+Assuming that everything built correctly there will now be a tarball in ``~/miniconda/conda-bld/linux-64/`` (or in similar directories for Mac and Windows).

     Pro tip: for packages that compile C/C++ code (including ``cython``), you should always build with the oldest compiler possible (at least for gcc).
 I use a RHEL5 box to